ahsan/roshambo/README.md

 ```

 # Description
-A simple vanilla JS application that lets you play Rock-Paper-Scissors-Lizard-Spock!
+A simple vanilla JS application that lets you play Rock-Paper-Scissors!
 (RPSLS).
 The app uses Bootstrap for its layout and different components.
 All other functions and events are handled by vanilla JS.
 The `game.js` module implements <i>RPSLS</i> logic.

 ## Features
 - Play User vs Bot
 - Play Bot vs Bot
 - Keep score for all the games played
+- The game can be easily extended to include Lizard and Spock by toggling comments on a few lines of code: `line 56-57 in (index.html)` , `line 43-49 and line 36-40 (game.js)`.

+## Browser support
+The application has been tested on the following browsers.
+Intended responsiveness is till 480px screen width.
+- Chrome (desktop, mobile)
+- Safari (desktop, mobile)

+The target browser is Chrome v67.0 (mobile and desktop).

 ## Folder Structure
 ```